 - Add two tablespoons of Karo syrup to your puppy’s water for all day sipping.
 Be sure to dump it out and add fresh each day or the sugar water could grow bacteria.

 - Schedule several meals every day.
-Toy breed adults and any young puppy have trouble eating enough food at one setting.
+Young puppies have trouble eating enough food at one setting.
 So a small meal several times a day helps keep the blood sugar levels normal.

 - Put dry food out all the time, in a puzzle toy ball, for intermittent snacking.
 You can measure this amount, too, and regulate how much the puppy gets.
-This will help prevent puppy obesity, but provide healthy blood sugar levels.
+This will help prevent puppy obesity while providing healthy blood sugar levels.

 Most adult dogs won’t have problems with hypoglycemia.
 However, playing and running too hard without rest can cause low blood sugar even in adults that are not toy breed dogs.
 It’s up to pet parents to stay watchful and make sure the puppy and maturing dog eat right and maintain healthy food habits.